marcopennekamp/lore/articles/typed-components.md

 The question is, does **A** have the type `A has Part` or the type `A has Part has P1 has P2` by transitivity?
 This has practical implications:

-1. If a function requires a type with a particular component, whether the has-relationship is transitive may decide if the function can be applied to the type.
+1. If a function requires a type with a particular component, whether the has-relation is transitive may decide if the function can be applied to the type.
-2. Similarly, the `:`-Operator will behave differently depending on the transitivity of **has**.
+2. Similarly, the `:`-Operator will behave differently depending on the transitivity of `has`.
 A strong argument against transitivity is that, with more complex component hierarchies, the transitive closure of a type becomes increasingly complex, to a point where accessing the entire namespace of functions and attributes with the `:`-Operator will either be ambiguous too often or simply too much to handle for a programmer's mind.

-We can also construct an example to show that transitivity is perhaps not the best idea.
-Suppose we have a
+We can also look at the nature of components to suggest that a sensible has-relation should not be transitive.
+Consider the following types:

+    record Space {
+      const x: Real
+      const y: Real
+      const z: Real
+    }

+    record Time {
+      const seconds: Real
+    }

+    record Position {
+      component space: Space
+      component time: Time
+    }

+    class Clock {
+      component pos: Position
+      ...
+    }

+In this example, the time of the clock should not be the same as the time of the position.
+If `has` was transitive, a clock would have the type `Clock has Position has Time has Space`, even though the time is exclusive to the position in spacetime and not the time on the clock.
+Note that this also shows a problem with the `:`-operator, which needs to be addressed (TODO): When writing `clock:time`, we would expect it to give us the time that is on the clock, if we hadn't inspected the entity further.
+However, this will give us the time component of the clock entity in spacetime, which is an entirely different meaning.
+While this will most likely result in a type error if used in a calculation, since `Time` is a record type, it is still confusing to the programmer.

+Another argument on the transitivity question can be formulated with intersection types.
+Let's consider the example from the beginning of this section: `A has Part` vs. `A has Part has P1 has P2`.
+We have:

+<pre><code>A &#8745; Has[Part] = A &#8745; Has[Part &#8745; Has[P1] &#8745; Has[P2]]
+              &#8800; A &#8745; Has[Part &#8745; Has[P1] &#8745; Has[P2]] &#8745; Has[P1] &#8745; Has[P2]
+              = A &#8745; Has[Part] &#8745; Has[P1] &#8745; Has[P2]
+</code></pre>

+We can see that components of components will be nested inside the type argument of `Has`.
+This syntactic approach strongly suggests that `has` should not be transitive.

-At this point, we should probably dismiss the idea of a transitive has-relationship.
-But we are always open to discussion, of course.
+At this point, we will dismiss the idea of a transitive has-relation.

 ### The `:`-Operator